r-tebbutt/mandelbrot_set/README.md

 mandelbrot.cpp:

 This program is a replica of mandelbrot.py, but written in c++.
-This creates the same image in about 3 seconds, emphasising how much faster c++ runs compared to python.
+This creates the same image in 4 seconds with no compiler optimisation, and 2.7 seconds with /02 optimisation (which favours speed), emphasising how much faster c++ runs compared to python.

 This was a lesson in utilising multiple cores to improve performance and let me experience the drastic difference in execution speeds of compiled vs interpreted languages.
 I learnt more about fractals, and I got a very pretty desktop background for my efforts.